finallyRaunak/vaaky-highlighter/readme.txt

 8. Sublime (Monokai) Theme: PHP Snippet with Line Wrap

 == Changelog ==

+= 1.0.3 2022-10-26 =
+* Tested and updated WordPress compatibility with new version

 = 1.0.2 2022-03-20 =
 * Updated Website URL